Britons asked to ‘match’ with Ukrainian refugees using social media

 ‘This is a serious crisis – it’s not an online dating situation,’ says Labour

-Refugee charities said the government’s new sponsorship route for Ukrainian refugees falls short of the response required, amid growing fears it will be too “slow and cumbersome” to meet the scale of the crisis.
+Refugee charities said the government’s new sponsorship route for Ukrainian refugees falls short of the response required, as fears grow that it will be too “slow and cumbersome” to meet the scale of the crisis.

 Cabinet minister Michael Gove said he hoped “tens of thousands” would be able to use the route set to be opened up this week, as he announced that local authority areas would get £10,000 per Ukrainian refugee sponsored in their area.